 Looking for a local, pick-your-own farm in Southwest Michigan?
 Scroll down this page and you will see the U-Pick farms in Southwest Michigan, sorted by county.
 Those that offer organic or sustainably grown produce are identified by the words "organic" and/or "sustainable" in Green, next to their name (see "What does Organic mean?").
 The U-pick crops they offer follow the name of the farm.
 To search the page for a specific crop, use Ctrl-F (or on an ipad or Mac, use their "search on this page" function) If they have a website, the name will be in blue and underlined; click on it and it will open their website.
-Beware of copycat websites (such as the one that starts with "pickit" and the one that ends with ".farms"; they do not update their information, they just steal it from us once in a great while (they are plagiarists operating in Russia and China), so theirs are usually out-of-date -and often copied incorrectly!
-I put dates to indicate when we last received an update from each farm, and I make updates daily (each farm as their info changes).
-See the customer and farmer menus at the top menu bar to submit updates and corrections and help me keep each current!
+If you find anything outdated or inaccurate, see the customer and farmer menus (as appropriate) at the top menu bar to submit updates and corrections and help me keep each current!

 Children's Consignment Sales occur in both the Spring and Fall See our companion website to find a local community or church kid's consignment sale!